haki9975/haki9975/README.md

 <hr />

-- 🔭 I’m currently working on increasing the depth of my JavaScipt knowledge
+- 🔭 I’m currently working on building a RESTful API with Node.js and MongoDB

-- 🌱 I’m currently learning the fine points of CSS
+- 🌱 I’m currently learning the fine points of Node.js

-- 💬 Ask me about coding, music, bicycles, maps
+- 💬 Ask me about Ruby on Rails, JavaScript EC6, music, bicycles, and maps!

 <hr />